BlissChapman/SyntheticStatistics/README.md

 But why assume the data is Gaussian?

+### Non-Parametric Approach
+1) Sample from distribution P.
+2) Sample from distribution Q.
+3) Run a non-parametric test like a [Kernel Two-Sample Test](http://www.gatsby.ucl.ac.uk/~gretton/mmd/mmd.htm).

-### Proposed Non-Parametric Approach
+### Proposed Approach
 1) Given samples from P, use a generative model to recover an estimate P^ of the underlying probability distribution of P.
 2) Given samples from Q, use a generative model to recover an estimate Q^ of the underlying probability distribution of Q.
-3) Using unlimited synthetic data from the learned distributions P^ and Q^, run a non-parametric test like a [Kernel Two-Sample Test](http://www.gatsby.ucl.ac.uk/~gretton/mmd/mmd.htm) to test for a difference between P^ and Q^.
+3) Using unlimited synthetic data from the learned distributions P^ and Q^, run a (parametric or non-parametric) test to distinguish between the two.

-The goal of this project is to show that recovering the underlying data distribution can enable powerful non-parametric tests that take advantage of unlimited synthetic data.
+The goal of this project is to show that sampling synthetic data from the underlying data distribution can enable powerful tests with fewer assumptions about the underlying data distribution.

 ## Results
 ### Gaussians